autogluon/tabrepo/README.md

 Configs created in this way can then be run on the benchmark to generate results needed for conducting zeroshot simulation.

+Next, to generate an AutoMLBenchmark compatible framework yaml file to run the model configs on the benchmark, run `scripts/run_generate_amlb_config.py`.

+This will result in the creation of the file `data/configs/frameworks_zeroshot.yaml`.

 Refer to `scripts/run_generate_amlb_config.py` for more details.

 ## Generating hyperparameter sweep results (Running the benchmark on all configs)

 WIP.
 This repo contains results that are already generated inside `data/results/`.

+### Prepare the AutoMLBenchmark fork

+WIP.

+You must copy the `data/configs/frameworks_zeroshot.yaml` file into an AutoMLBenchmark custom_configs folder and execute AutoMLBenchmark.

+TODO: Document the full process of creating the AutoMLBenchmark fork and running the benchmark

+### Run the benchmark on all configs

+WIP.

+#### Handling server errors / transient failures

+WIP.

+## Generating all required input files for simulation

+WIP.

+### Aggregating raw results

+WIP.
+This repo contains results that are already aggregated and preprocessed in S3 (not yet public)

+### Preprocessing aggregated results

+WIP.

+### Run evaluation code to generating the remaining required inputs

+WIP.

 ## Downloading results